-Enter NTP Servers in the account profile: Provide your facility's designated NTP Servers.
+Provide your facility's designated NTP Servers.
 It's recommended to provide three valid NTP Servers to ensure a reasonable level of accuracy and failover purposes.
-A bridge connects to a NTP Server to obtain UTC time and sends UTC time to clocks over the Sync Bluetooth mesh network.
+A Bridge connects to a NTP Server to obtain UTC time and sends UTC time to clocks over the Sync Bluetooth mesh network.
 A clock synchronizes received UTC time to its time zone offset and DST rules.

 To enter the NTP Servers, go to Admin > Edit - your account name and enter the NTP Servers.

-Create Network Profile: Create a Network Profile for each Ethernet network a bridge will connect to at your facility.
+Create a Network Profile for each Ethernet network a Bridge will connect to at your facility.

 To create a Network Profile, go to Devices > Networks > select + New.

-A bridge is required to be assigned to a network profile, which allows it to obtain time from its NTP time source and send data to and download settings from OneVue.
+A Bridge is required to be assigned to a network profile, allowing its to obtain time from its NTP time source and send data to and download settings from OneVue.

-At the time an order is placed, either Device Configuration or OWDC is selected.
+At the time an order is placed, either Device Preconfiguration or OWDC configuration is selected.